uchicago-cs/student-resource-guide/environment/ssh.rst

 computer/laptop.

 .. warning ::
-  If you have already completed the GitHub SSH setup instructions, you already have an SSH key pair on your computer.
+  If you have already completed the GitHub SSH setup instructions (from the `Git Basics <tutorial-git-basics>`_  tutorial), you already have an SSH key pair on your computer.
 Please read and follow the instructions carefully to avoid overwriting your existing SSH key pair and losing access to GitHub.